GO Transit: Bus

 GO Bus service consists of a combination of routes, many of which stand in for train service when it is not operating and/or which extend the reach of train service to communities beyond their terminal.
 Other GO buses are independent of rail services, such as the Highway 407 series of routes, which provides an orbital-type service that encircles Toronto proper and makes connections between all train lines.
-There are also routes that serve Pearson International Airport, seasonal destinations such as several colleges and universities.
+There are also routes that serve Pearson International Airport and seasonal destinations such as several colleges and universities.
 The vast majority of GO train stations have connecting GO bus service, of which almost all the exceptions are situated within Toronto proper.
 There are also 16 bus terminals served by GO buses, many of which provide local transit connections, as well as intermediate stops and ticket agencies.

 The first buses operated by GO Transit, a suburban variant of the GM New Look bus, were unveiled at Queen's Park on August 11, 1970, about a month before commencing operations on its expanded services east, west and north of Toronto.
 Operated by Gray Coach, a pilot program to test them was conducted in Pickering before they entered service on 8 September 1970.
 Later buses included a combination of single-door, suburban-type transit buses built by Orion Bus Industries and New Flyer, and single-level highway coaches built by Prevost Car and Motor Coach Industries (MCI, now a subsidiary of New Flyer).

 Today, GO Transit operates a combination of single-level coach buses and commuter-type double-decker buses.
 All buses are equipped with bike racks and are wheelchair accessible.
 Most of the older buses in the fleet are 45 ft, single-level D4500CT coach buses built by Motor Coach Industries, which can seat 57 people and features a platform lift.
 The first models of this type entered service in 2001 and orders have continued until 2015.
 In April 2008, GO began operating 43 ft Enviro 500 double-decker buses built by British manufacturer Alexander Dennis in the United Kingdom.
 These buses come in three different designs differing mainly in their size and height.
 All double deckers have a low-floor design and a wheelchair ramp at the front door.